 Press conferences suck.

-Not to mention there is no dramatic gasping.
-You know how, in the films, whenever the athletes and politicians reveal something scandalous, the whole room breaks out into a collective, shocked gasp?
-Yeah, when I admitted that I’d almost been hit by the Killing Curse that night at the Ministry, all I got was awkward silence and some scribbling.
+And there is no dramatic gasping whatsoever.
+You know how in the movies, whenever the athletes and politicians reveal something scandalous, the whole room breaks out into a collective dramatic gasp?
+Yeah, when I admitted that I’d almost been hit by the Killing Curse at the Ministry, all I got was the sound of scribbling and some bored nodding.

 “Ms. Bennett, how were you feeling during the incident at the Ministry?”
-I glanced up to see a snide man in a toupee asked, quill poised over notebook.
+I glanced up to see a snide man in a toupee staring intently at me, his quill poised over notebook.
 My stomach twisted unpleasantly.
 “Were you scared?
 Frightened?”

-I flinched, feeling my patience wearing thin.
+I grimaced.
 Was this guy for real?
-Oh, yeah, I love high-speed chases through government buildings.
-It’s kind of a past time of mine, along with watching paint dry and purposefully stubbing my toes against coffee tables.
+Oh, yeah, I just absolutely adored high-speed chases through government buildings.
+They were a favorite pastime of mine, actually, along with watching paint dry and repeatedly banging my shin against coffee tables.

-Debbie seemed to have caught the look on my face, because her grip on my elbow tightened, cutting off my blood circulation even further.
+Debbie seemed to have caught the look on my face, however, because her grip on my elbow tightened and I suddenly felt all blood circulation in my arm freeze.

-"I’m losing feeling in my arm,” I shot back, giving an imperceptible jerk to shake off her talons.
-She refused to let go.
+"I’m losing feeling in my hand,” I shot back, giving an imperceptible jerk to shake off her talons.
 My fingers were turning purple.
-The doctors would have to amputate.
+The doctors would probably have to amputate.

-The reporters all nodded furiously, looking like they’d just received a message from God as they scribbled frantically away.
-I stifled an eyeroll and geared myself for the next question.
+The reporters all nodded furiously, looking like they’d just received the word of God as they scribbled frantically away.
+I stifled an eye-roll and steeled myself for the next question.

 “Ms. Bennett, it has come to the public’s attention that you are now staying with the Potters.
-What is it like to be around one of the wizardring world’s most famous families?”
+What's it like to be around one of the wizarding world’s most famous families?”

-As I stared into the camera lenses and empty eyes of the reporters, my mind went blank.
-I was suddenly very aware of the TV guy across the room, manning a camera that would film this entire thing and send it to every Wiz-Telly in Britain.
+As I stared into the camera lenses and the empty eyes of reporters, my mind went blank.
+I suddenly became very aware of the bored-looking TV guy across the room, manning a camera that would film this entire interview and send it to every Wiz-Telly in Britain.
 Anything I said would be recorded, distributed, and persevered in the annals of time forever.

-Even though I knew that now would probably be a good time to express my never-ending gratitude and gush on and on about the people who had taken me in, I couldn’t form the words.
+Even though I knew now would probably be the best time to express my never-ending, gushing gratitude for the kind souls who had taken me in, I couldn’t form the words.